Lee Sumyeong: Life

 Born and raised in Seoul, Lee Sumyeong studied Korean language and literature at Seoul National University.
 Her debut publication of 5 poems in the literary journal Jakkasegye (Writer's World) won the journal's 1994 New Writer Award.
 In 2007, she received her doctorate from Chung-Ang University with a study of Kim Ku-yong, a major literary influence.
 Her monograph is one of the pioneering works about the hitherto rarely discussed poet.

 She is known as one of the poets that represents Korea's modernism since the 1990s.
 She has published many essays on poetry, critical essay collections, and research papers on modernism.
 She has won the 2nd Park In-Hwan Literary Award in 2001, the 12th Hyeondaesi (Contemporary Poetics) Award in 2011, the 12th Nojak Literary Prize in 2012, and the 7th Yi Sang Poetry Award in 2014.
 She participate in the 2016 Seoul International Writer's Festival (SIWF).
+She has won the Kim Chunsu Poetry Award in 2018 and the Cheongma Literary Award in 2022.

+Lee Sumyeong's first collection in English, Just Like, translated by Colin Leemarshall, is published in 2024.
+This collection won Lucien Stryk Asian Translation Prize from American Literary Translators Association (ALTA) in 2025.